Understanding Your CARE Tool Assessment

 how much it meets your needs with any of the tasks

-For kids: If you are 18 or younger, DSHS does not pay for care a parent would normally give a child of your age.
+For kids: If you are 18 or younger, DSHS does not pay for care a parent would normally give a child your age.
 You might need more help with a task than kids your age usually do because of your disability.
 DSHS should set care hours to meet your special needs.
-Example: DSHS assumes that parents will prepare meals for their kids.
+Example: DSHS assumes that parents will make meals for their kids.
 If you have a special diet or tube feedings, DSHS should include hours for a paid caregiver to help with meal preparation.
 See WAC 388-106-0130(7).

-If the info DSHS has is correct, but you still feel your personal care hours are not enough to meet your needs for help, review Sections 12 and 15 here: Exception to Rule and Where to Get Help.
+If the information DSHS has is correct, but you still feel your personal care hours are not enough to meet your needs for help, review Sections 12 and 15 here: Exception to Rule and Where to Get Help.

 Your care needs may be exceptional compared to most people with your condition or in your situation.
 DSHS can give you more hours through a process called "Exception to Rule" (ETR).

 You or your case manager can ask for an ETR.
 DSHS should send you written notice

 When you ask for an ETR.